Château du Baffy

 An amazing 34 golf courses to choose from:

-All rates are per room, per night, based on bed & breakfast board basis.
+Below are prices from per room, per night, based on bed & breakfast board basis.

 Standard Rate bookings will require a non refundable deposit and will be liable for full charge if cancelled 2 days prior to arrival.

-Please also note that children under 12 years where an extra bed is added to the room will pay €25 per night B&B. Prices are subject to change and confirmation at time of booking.
+Please also note that children under 12 years where an extra bed is added to the room will pay €25 per night.
+Prices are subject to change and confirmation at time of booking.

 Bank Transaction Advice